 Select ‘Ask a Peer-Mentor’ in the Q&A chat box.

-For fun I like to: Play sports and I love to do Aboriginal Art.
+For fun I like to: Watch true crime and listen to music.

 Ask me about: Anything!